 Q: How do I get my fishing license?

-A: Because we usually leave the dock very early, frequently even before the Geneva Marina bait shop is even open, we recommend that you purchase your fishing license prior to the day of your fishing trip.
-These are available online and directly printable from the
+A: Because we usually leave the dock very early, frequently even before the Geneva Marina bait shop is even open, we recommend that you purchase your fishing license online the day before your fishing trip.
+These are directly printable as well as downloadable to your phone from the

 Q: What type Ohio fishing license should I get if I am only fishing one day?

-A: If you are only fishing one day, then we recommend the One-Day Charter License ($11.00) in case of charter cancellation due to bad weather.
-This license is the same cost as the general One-Day license, the difference is that it does not have a specific date on it and must be signed on the day of your charter.
+A: If you are only fishing one day, then we recommend the One-Day Fishing License ($14.00).
+You will NOT need the Lake Erie Fishing Permit from May 1 through December 31.
 Make sure to date and sign license prior to the boat leaving the dock.
 Details on all Ohio fishing licenses may be found at Ohio Department of Natural Resources

 Q: Can children come along?